jaejinchoi/tree_topology_compare/README.md

 ### Tree_topology_compare

 ### Purpose
 Compare tree topologies and score shared branching.
 When comparing tree topology or branching most available tools score "concensus" between trees of identical operational taxon units (OTUs).
-In addition to determine consensus, this script can also score branching of partially shared OTUs, e.g., Jack-knife Monopyly Indexing (JMI), to determine the impact of OTU sampling in tree topology.
+In addition to determine consensus, this script can also score branching between trees of partially shared OTUs, e.g., Jack-knife Monopyly Indexing (JMI), to determine the impact of OTU sampling in tree topology.

 ### Process
 1. Collect trees (tree file format supported by Dendropy, e.g., Newick or Nexus) from given file paths and as an argument.